 Additionally, “The Space sector requires innovative, committed and forward thinking minds; something our young people have in abundance.
 This is therefore an area Kenya can grow and lead in.”

 Viwanda Africa CEO Nyambura Kamau noted the interest to carry out the survey in Kenya originated from the geographic advantages the country sits on as a potential launch site: an interest shared by the US based space start-up company Long Shot.

-“If you look at a World map you see that Kenya is among 6 or 7 countries in the world with ideal placement for a space launch.
+“If you look at a World map you see that Kenya is among six or seven countries in the world with ideal placement for a space launch.
 After researching Kenya and paying a visit to Nairobi, I discovered a further advantage the nation has which may make it unique in the world; its people,” noted Longshot Space Technology CEO Mike Grace

 Kenya is located in a geographically advantageous position due to its lateral coordinates.
 Its location on the equator provides a space vehicle being launched from Kenya with a “speed boost” equivalent to an additional speed of 1,650 km/h, due to the earth’s rotation.
 This allows the launch vehicle to save energy and carry heavier payloads into space.

 Kenyatta University Chairperson, Department of Mechanical Engineering, Dr. Eng.
 Victor M. Mwongera, Principle investigator and aerospace engineer said the report provides a strong initial examination on the viability of establishing a spaceport in Kenya.